Ahmedsherif74/Online-Bank-System/README.md

 ### Login credentials

-Next, navigate to the login page and login using the following credentials:
+Next, navigate to the login page and Login to the website using the following credentials:

 #### Client